schollii/pypubsub/docs/usage/module_pub.rst

 requirements.

-Pypubsub Tracing (aka Notification)
+PyPubSub Tracing (aka Notification)
 -----------------------------------

-While debugging an application it may be useful to trap some of Pypubsub's activity:
+While debugging an application it may be useful to trap some of PyPubSub's activity:

 .. autoclass::    INotificationHandler
 .. autofunction:: addNotificationHandler(handler)